esolen-cyber/esolen-cyber/README.md

 ### 1. Home Lab
 **Description:** A combination of virtual machines, physical devices, and various forms of networking.
 I use it to perform CTF challenges on vulnerable machines, work on lateral movement, and perform malware analysis.\
-**Technologies:** Proxmox, Kali Linux, Windows 10/11, Network Switch, Dell OptiPlex 7040M\
+**Technologies:** VirtualBox, Proxmox, Kali Linux, Windows 10/11, Wazuh, Network Switch, Dell OptiPlex 7040M\
 **Key Features:**
 - Type-1 and Type-2 Hypervisors
 - Multiple OSs for various lab interfaces and environments